danny1113/FxSwift/README.md

 # FxSwift

-FxSwift is a declarative functional programming for Swift.
+FxSwift is a declarative functional programming package for Swift.
 It can also interoperate with the Combine framework, bridge async await and Combine together.

 # Introduction